icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [gosemble](https://github.com/LimeChain/gosemble) - A Go-based framework for building Polkadot/Substrate-compatible runtimes.
 - [gossamer](https://github.com/ChainSafe/gossamer) - A Go implementation of the Polkadot Host.
 - [kubo](https://github.com/ipfs/kubo) - A blockchain framework implemented in Go.
 It provides content-addressable storage which can be used for decentralized storage in DApps.
 It is based on the IPFS protocol.
-- [lnd](https://github.com/lightningnetwork/lnd) - A complete implementation of a Lighting Network node.
+- [lnd](https://github.com/lightningnetwork/lnd) - A complete implementation of a Lightning Network node.
 - [solana-go](https://github.com/gagliardetto/solana-go) - Go library to interface with Solana JSON RPC and WebSocket interfaces.
 - [tendermint](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.